 Storage

-Freeze the leftover pancakes in a single layer in a ziplock freezer bag for up to one month, after they have cooled to room temperature.
+- Freeze the leftover pancakes in a single layer in a ziplock freezer bag for up to one month after cooling to room temperature.
 Pop them in the toaster at a low setting to warm them.

 Expert Tips

-- Choose a ripe banana, bordering on overripe, with lots of brown spots.
+- Choose a ripe banana bordering overripe with lots of brown spots.

-- When measuring the flour, stir the flour and scoop with a spoon into the measuring cup, then level with a knife.
+- When measuring the flour, stir and scoop it into the measuring cup with a spoon, then level it with a knife.
 If you dip a measuring cup into the flour and then level it, you will get too much flour.
 Otherwise, weigh the flour according to the recipe below.

-- Do not over-blend the pancake batter, or your pancakes may not turn out fluffy.
+- Do not over-blend the pancake batter; your pancakes may not turn out fluffy.

 - Be sure to preheat your pan long enough, for 3 to 5 minutes, for consistent results.